Active aero that reacts to grip loss before it happens

 The first task was to pick an airspeed.
 I went with 8m/s, reasoning that since I wasn't going to have realistic flow anyway, I might as well go slow to avoid the risk of detaching cables or wings.
 The pressure sensors gave very usable data even at this low velocity.
 Much faster than this and I would have had to secure the tubing and cables more effectively.

 Next, I needed to get a value for ERR to calibrate the true neutral value.
-Obviously, the aero on this model isn't going to behave like a real car, nor do I have anywhere near enough pressure taps on it to accurately determine an overall moment, nor am I assigning a representative surface area to each pressure reading (so I'm not even calculating a real moment).
-Instead, I just set both wings to their maximum angle or attack and subtracted the resulting value for ERR from the ERR calculation in the code.
+This was done by setting both wings to their maximum angle of attack and manually subtracting the resulting ERR value from the ERR calculation step in the code.
 To check that the sensitivity of the pressures to wing changes was suitable, ERR was recorded for each of the 4 extreme wing position combinations, including the range of observed noise ("full front bias" refers to the front wing at max a.o.a., and the rear at min a.o.a..
-The opposite it true for "full rear bias").
-Luckily, my estimate on how much each wing should be able to move was perfect; the median value for ERR when both wings were at their minimum angle was within 3% of the "both max" value.
+The opposite applies for "full rear bias").
+Luckily, my estimate on how much each wing should be able to move was pretty much perfect, as the same ERR/balance was achieved regardless of whether both wings had zero actuation ("Both Min") or full actuation ("Both Max").

-This test also allowed me to tune the averaging window parameter, which I increased from the initial 0.025s to 0.035s to reduce noise slightly.
-I wanted a minimum update rate of 20hz, so this slight increase was still meeting that requirement.
+Some noise was present even in the averaged data.
 Implementation of more pressure sensors may help reduce the noise without needing to slow the update rate.
 I expect somewhere in the region of 50 pressure readings would be required for reasonable aero balance estimates across a whole full-size high-downforce car.
-Too few and the system could be detrimental overall due to inaccurate estimates.
+Too few and the system could be detrimental to performance or stability due to inaccurate estimates.

-For reference, in all UI videos included below, the absolute maximum range for both Angle0 and Angle1 is 90-144.
+For reference, in all UI videos included below, the range for both Angle0 (front) and Angle1 (rear) is 90-144.

 This was the simplest test to perform, as all I had to do was drag the UI sliders up and down.

-For DRS adjustments the wings should theoretically follow the shifting neutral-angle target, with occasional small adjustments to suit changes in balance due to their new angles, and general unsteadiness in the airflow (the wind tunnel doesn't offer the cleanest of flows, nor perfectly steady velocities).
+For DRS adjustments the wings should theoretically follow the shifting neutral-angle target, with occasional small adjustments to suit changes in balance due to their new angles, and general unsteadiness in the airflow.
 The discrete nature of the UI slider meant the wing angles were constantly catching up and then lagging behind the target value as the slider was dragged, so the response of the wings was quite jagged.
-The effect of the initial guess not always being perfect can be seen as occasional small spikes, which are exaggerated due to the discrete behaviour mentioned.
-Notice how the front wing does not quite back-off fully to maintain balance, as expected by the slight offset in ERR value observable in the plot above.

-The yaw moment adjustment was even simpler, as it just changed the target ERR value which behaved as expected.
+The yaw moment adjustment was even simpler, as it just changed the target ERR value.
 The effects of each of these within the UI are shown in the video below (DRS first, then yaw moment).
 The plots also appear more jagged in the UI than the actual data due to their update rate being only about once every three control cycles.

-Test consisted of alternately blocking different pressure ports from oncoming air flow and observing the results.
+This test consisted of alternately blocking different pressure ports from oncoming air flow and observing the results.
 By only blocking one at a time, the magnitude of the resulting moment offset was kept relatively low.
-Initially, this led to slow wing response until kp was later increased significantly, at which point I was able to achieve what I thought was some impressive nuance for low-velocity flow by slowly moving the position of the blocker.

 This was functionally the same as the small air blocker test, but by blocking airflow to multiple taps at once, the reaction was more substantial which gave more obvious visual changes.
 The UI recording shows the effect of first blocking the rear wing (three times), then the front wing (twice).
 Between the adjustments, the position of the blocker still affected the flow unless completely withdrawn from near the car.
-The effect of this can be seen as general background fluctuations in wing angles, and occasional inverse spikes where the blocker passed above or behind the wing, contributing to brief increases in positive pressure instead of blocking the flow.
-ERR does not maintain a value close to 0 at all times here, due to the excessive/unrealistic effect of completely blocking flow to a wing; even full balance adjustment is insufficient to counteract the resulting offset.
+The effect of this can be seen as general background fluctuations in wing angles, and occasional inverse spikes where the blocker passed above or behind the wing, creating instances of positive pressure.

-In the front view video, the second time the blocker is introduced, it first sits above and behind the wing slightly, triggering an initial decrease in angle.
-It then slips off the wing, briefly covering then revealing a small section again, before being steadied into the correct position, causing small corrections in the servo (watch the servo itself rather than the wing).
-My first thought was it was just a bad/delayed response, until I looked more closely at exactly how the blocker was moving, and how the servo was responding.
-The response time to everything that is happening actually appears instant; it's only the changeover between front/rear actuation that delays the overall process.
-After noticing this, I think this is my favourite video that I captured during these tests, as it does a great job of showing both the reaction time, and the fidelity of the response with no noticeable jitter.
+In the front-quarter-view video, the second time the blocker is introduced, it first sits above and behind the wing slightly, increasing pressure on the rear wing and triggering an initial decrease in angle.
+It then slips off the wing, briefly covering then revealing a small section again, before being steadied into the correct position.
+The response of the wing to these quick and subtle changes appears instant.
+My first thought upon seeing this response was it was just bad/delayed, until I noticed exactly how the blocker was moving.
+The only real delay occurs in the changeover between front and rear actuation.

 The UI shows the stepped and inverse response between the front and rear wing angles, and how they both operate about an intermediate "DRS"/neutral value.

-The effect of this slider is to offset the target ERR value, altering the preferred balance response from the two wings.
-As mentioned earlier, this is not a correct implementation of this functionality, but it has the expected effect nonetheless, of the wings being offset even when no additional influence/disturbance is acting.
+The effect of this slider is to offset the target ERR value, altering the preferred balance.
+The result is that the wings are offset from each other even when no additional influence/disturbance is acting.

 Nothing to say here other than I waved the blocker around wildly.
-This did reveal some slight delay in wing response, but was still quite impressive, and a torquier motor would improve this further.
-This level of rapid adjustment is not realistic either; by rapidly varying between no and near-complete blockage, I'm asking the wing to move through 26 degrees in a tenth of a second or less.
-In a track scenario, turbulence oscillations would be much less dominant, and the wing may only need to fluctuate through a few degrees, taking much less time and allowing it to more easily keep up.
+This did reveal some slight delay in wing response, but it was still quite impressive, and a torquier motor would improve this further.
+This level of rapid adjustment is not realistic either, as I'm asking the wing to move through 26 degrees in a tenth of a second or less.
+In a track scenario, turbulence oscillations would be much less dominant than a large bockage placed immediately upstream of the car, and the wing may actually only need to fluctuate through a few degrees, taking much less time and allowing it to more easily keep up.

 While playing around with the DRS and yaw moment sliders towards the end of testing, the wire connecting the front wing to its servo came off.
 This meant the front wing was stuck at about 75% actuation.
 This gave an accidental example of the damage-adaption capability of the system: when the DRS and yaw moment sliders are returned to 0 at the start of the recording, the command to the front wing is for max a.o.a. (or at least within a couple of degrees depending on any small corrections required), but it's not getting the pressure it expected and so the rear wing remains backed-off to maintain balance even with the "damage".
 The pause button functionality is also demonstrated.